 Know What You Have & Buy Only What You Need

 As a seamstress, I have more than enough fabric and notions in my bins to costume a Broadway production!
-For this year’s costumes, I don’t think I’m going to have to purchase much of anything.
+If you have a lot of supplies you may not have to purchase much of anything.
 But perhaps you’re starting from scratch?
 Save those fabric and craft store coupons now.

 Take a look at your closets and see what can be tweaked or reworked for a costume.
 In many cases I only have to make one main piece or an accessory to complete the look.
 The rest is straight from their everyday wear.
 I recommend Fabric.com online if you do need to purchase fabrics or supplies.

 This Sorcerer’s Apprentice costume couldn’t have been easier!
-A simple pair of leggings, a red tee and a brown sash – along with Mickey’s hat – make for a quick and cheap costume (read on to find out how to make this hat yourself).
+A simple pair of leggings, a long red tee and a brown sash – along with a Sorcerer Mickey hat – make for a quick and cheap costume.
+Click the link for the entire outfit DIY instructions.

 Keep An Open Mind & Creativity Flowing